anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 23) If heard the message and clicked 'Yes', now click 'View devices'

-## 24) The device you just added will be shown in the list, 'Office Echo Monkey'
+## 24) The device you just added is shown in the list, 'Office Echo Monkey'

 # In Indigo